 Gulf Oil Spill

 On April 20, 2010, an explosion on the Deepwater Horizon/BP MC252 drilling platform in the Gulf of Mexico killed 11 workers and caused the rig to sink.
-As a result, oil began leaking into the Gulf creating the largest spill in American history.
+As a result, oil began leaking into the Gulf creating one of the largest spills in American history.
 During the next 87 days an estimated 4.9 million barrels (210 million gallons) of oil were released.

 NOAA and many partner organizations are conducting research to determine the full extent of the damage from the spilled oil on the Gulf of Mexico ecosystem and economy.
 We know that this spill impacted wildlife, habitats, fishing communities, and commerce along the large coastal areas of Louisiana, Mississippi, Texas, Alabama, and Florida.